 In March of 2004, the Governor signed the first statewide TDR legislation.
-New Jersey Farm Bureau worked extensively with the bill sponsors, administration staff, and other constituent groups to make sure that any TDR legislation would be built upon the successes learned in the Burlington County TDR programs.
 The final statute has safeguards built in to protect landowner equity when establishing a TDR program on a municipal or regional level.
 A successful TDR program is one where all parties buy in and there are actual transfers made that result in the appropriate development.
 As an equity protection tool, TDR has had very limited success in NJ, proving to be a more difficult planning tool to use than many planners expected.

 As part of the 2004 legislation the Task Force succeeded in convincing the Legislature to make changes to both the MLUL and the TDR Act to enable use of noncontiguous clustering as a smaller scale way to achieve transfer of development potential from properties that could support it from those where preservation is desirable.
-Though the new statutory language does not strictly agree with Farm Bureau's concerns, it may be a much more practical tool than full-scale TDR.
+This may be a much more practical tool than full-scale TDR.